cado-security/product-help/docs/cado/deploy/aws/iam/iam-description.md

 }
 ```

-You can further restrict this by specifying a specific Cado role rather than trusting the entire account.
+You can further restrict this by specifying a specific role rather than trusting the entire account.
 For more details, see the AWS documentation on [IAM policy elements](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html).